Mikuel210/Starkit/JOURNAL.md

 I didn't have a lot of time today but I've figured out how to attach the servos for deploying the legs.
 The servos snap into some slots and are then secured with two bolts.

-Now I only have to add attachments for zip tying the two parts of each landing leg.
+Now, I only have to add holes for using a zip tie to attach the two parts of each landing leg.
 This way both can stay in place with a single servo.
 With this the leg deployment mechanism would be complete.

 ![](Images/CAD4.png)

+**Time spent: 2h**

+## June 2: Switched to thicker rods and completed the leg deployment mechanism

+I should have probably checked how much carbon fiber rods flex at different diameters before starting the CAD model.
+It's really bad at 3mm.
+I've changed most rods to 5mm which should work a lot better.

+I've also redesigned the tip of the landing legs.
+This allows for them to be held closer to the structure before deployment, and it should also improve the reliability of the two parts of the legs locking together.
+I've also added a ring that attaches the two parts of landing legs, avoiding the need of using a zip tie.

+With this I've finished making the leg deployment mechanism.
+Next, I'll make the part for holding the upper motor and TVC servos.
+I also plan on prototyping servo attachments soon to make sure the friction from the bolts is strong enough to hold a servo in place.

 ![](Images/CAD5.png)

 **Time spent: 2h**